samagra-comms/docker-deploy/readme.md

     }
     ```

+**Note**: If you want to use the gupshup adapter, please contact the administrator for credentials.

 ## Start using bot
 Once the bot is created, we can start using it.
 If you have set up gupshup/netcore provider for whatsapp, Send the starting message added in the **Create a bot** api to the whatsapp number.